Eccleria/ewibot/doc/twitter.md

 This doc covers all the part about Twitter-Discord links.
 This link was asked by Andarta Pictures for a communication purpose.
-It aims to send all tweets sent by [Andarta Pictures](https://twitter.com/andartapictures) and [La Qu�te d'Ewilan](https://twitter.com/laquetedewilan) Twitter accounts on the appropriate Discord channel.
+It aims to send all tweets sent by [Andarta Pictures](https://twitter.com/andartapictures) and [La Quête d'Ewilan](https://twitter.com/laquetedewilan) Twitter accounts on the appropriate Discord channel.

 This functionality uses the [twitter-api-v2](https://github.com/PLhery/node-twitter-api-v2) library,